 \section{Introduction}

-Large language models (LLMs) are increasingly deployed via In-Context Learning (ICL) through supplying task demonstrations in the prompt for specific downstream tasks.
-ICL is simple to adopt and avoids full fine-tuning, which accelerates LLM use in high-stakes domains such as healthcare and finance.
-However, in cases where prompts and intermediate context can contain personally identifiable or proprietary information, LLMs can still leak sensitive information when maliciously used by a user, even if model developers add prohibitive instructions \cite{zhang2024effective, perez2022ignorepreviouspromptattack}.
-Removing sensitive attributes in the private dataset is a possibility, but this can be ineffective \cite{Sarkar2024, Rocher2019}, since desensitized information can still be pieced together to identify an individual, and exploring ways to properly accomplish this is an area of active research \cite{Sondeck2025}.
-Figure~\ref{fig:threat_model} shows a representative risk: a triage assistant conditioned on a patient database can inadvertently reveal protected attributes when probed adversarially, unless the system is privatized end-to-end.
+Large language models (LLMs) are increasingly deployed via in-context learning (ICL), where task demonstrations are provided directly in the prompt to guide performance on downstream tasks.
+ICL is easy to adopt and eliminates the need for full fine-tuning, accelerating the use of LLMs in high-stakes domains such as healthcare and finance.

+However, in cases where prompts and intermediate context contain personally identifiable or proprietary information, LLMs can still leak sensitive information when maliciously used by a user, even if model developers add prohibitive instructions \citep{zhang2024effective, perez2022ignorepreviouspromptattack}.
+Removing sensitive attributes in the private dataset is a possibility, but can be ineffective \citep{Sarkar2024, Rocher2019}, as desensitized information can still be pieced together to identify an individual \cite{staab2023beyond}.
+Fig.~\ref{fig:threat_model} shows a representative risk: a triage assistant conditioned on a patient database can inadvertently reveal protected attributes, unless the system is privatized end-to-end.

-This scenario motivates an increasing number of works in the form of private ICL mechanisms that explore these concerns by proposing privacy-preserving algorithms that upper-bound the amount of information leakage happening in the worst-case.
-These works often use differential privacy (DP) so that no individual user with PII can be traced.
-However, those theoretical guarantees are typically loose and may not accurately reflect the true amount of information leakage happening.
-Hence, we conduct a privacy audit to empirically estimate the worst-case leakage.
+This scenario has motivated the development of many private ICL algorithms; heuristic defenses rely on instruction-following capabilities and explicitly prompt the model to avoid leakage.
+Since heuristic methods may convey a false sense of privacy, more rigorous approaches rely on Differential Privacy (DP) guarantees to upper-bound information leakage in the worst case.
+This guarantee is parameterized by the privacy budget \(\varepsilon \in [0, \infty)\), where smaller \(\varepsilon\) intuitively enforces stronger privacy by limiting the maximum information an adversary could gain, even in the most adversarial scenario \citep{10.1007/11761679_29}.
+Nevertheless, the DP approaches may be overly pessimistic; they have loose theoretical bounds.
+Hence, there is a critical need for a principled auditing method that accurately measures leakage.